By: Marilyn L. Davis

 If you are writing for a site that manages your viewing statistics, see which of your articles readers gravitate to; those are the ones that will help you determine your best efforts.

-If it isn’t that will come through to the reader.
-Simply linking to additional dry material loses the reader.
+- If it isn’t, that will come through to the reader.
+Merely linking to additional dry material loses the reader.

 Beginning to End

 Even knowing that a catchy title or good summary attracted the reader, it’s often in the comments that we learn how our content influenced the reader.
 And we need to be mindful of these remarks and observations to improve.

 Solid writing craft means the art is well written.
 Therefore, improving at the craft of writing might mean defining your process, analyzing the results, maintaining a formula that works, or trying something different, enhancing your strengths and finding your voice, tone, and style.

 Besides, I think improving craft might just set us apart from those other 1,999,999 other writers.